ryota-genronkai/genronkai-lp001/README.md

 # Landing Page Project (`lp`)

 This repository contains multiple landing page projects used for BayEight / Genronkai campaigns.
-It is not only documentation, but also a **full tutorial** that will teach you Git, Vercel, HTML/CSS/JS, terminal commands, and developer workflows — all in one place.
+It is not only documentation, but also a **full tutorial** that will explain you Git, Vercel, HTML/CSS/JS, terminal commands, and developer workflows — all in one place.
-By reading this README, even beginners can become confident **terminal power users**.
+By reading this README, even beginners would be able to use CUI confidently.

 ---

 ## 📥 1.
 Clone the Repository

-First, install [Git](https://git-scm.com/downloads) if you don’t already have it.
+First, install [Git](https://git-scm.com/downloads) if you don’t have one yet.
 Then clone this repository:

 ```bash